 No. XStream HDVR does not require OpenGL, DirectX or any third-party 3D graphic library.
 Our code is self-contained.

-On the server side, Microsoft Windows, Macintosh OS X and Linux (both Ubuntu and Red Hat distributions) are supported.
+On the server side, Microsoft Windows and Linux (both Ubuntu and Red Hat distributions) are supported.
 On the client side, Microsoft Windows, Macintosh OS X, Linux and any web-enabled device are supported.

 Flexibility is critical in today’s market, as user requirements can be complex and often change rapidly.
 Fovia provides the broadest and most flexible platform options in the industry, with multiple client-server configuration options available for maximum platform interoperability.